fpdavis/Nibbler-Twisted-Tale/README.md

 		* Jump ability
 		* Teleportation (Random/Directional?)
 * Enhance description
-* Add additional fields (such as title and author) in json files for credits and notifications
 * Help Menu
 * Have it remember and report the overall winner from multiple games
 * If there is a tie between more than two people or if a player has a really long name it will not fit on the Game Over screen